sclable/nestjs-libs/packages/queue/README.md

 ```

 ## Adapters
-TBD
+Only one adapter can be used in the application, defined by the `QUEUE_TYPE` environment variable.

 ### Dummy Adapter
-TBD
+The dumy adapter serves only testing purposes, the message is sent to the void, the listener is not getting any messages.
+Still the implementation is valid even if there are no queue service is running.

-You need to add the following enviroment config to your .env file:
+You need to add the following configuration to your .env file:
 ```dotenv
 ## QUEUE_TYPE=[dummy|rabbitmq|azure-service-bus]
 QUEUE_TYPE=dummy
 ```

 ### RabbitMQ Adapter
-TBD
+Uses RabbitMQ as a queue service.

-You need to add the following enviroment config to your .env file:
+You need to add the following configuration to your .env file:
 ```dotenv
 ## QUEUE_TYPE=[dummy|rabbitmq|azure-service-bus]
 QUEUE_TYPE=rabbitmq